Two Palestinians shot dead by Israelis in occupied West Bank

 As forces scoured the area looking for the men, police called on the public to avoid the area, and urged Israelis to report suspicious vehicles or people to them.

-Police said the attackers were from near the city of Jenin in the occupied West Bank, which has re-emerged as a militant bastion in the latest wave of violence — the worst Israel has seen in years.
+Police said the attackers were from near the city of Jenin in the West Bank.
+The city and an adjacent refugee camp have reemerged as a militant bastion in the latest wave of violence — the worst Israel has seen in years.
 Several of the attackers in the recent violence have come from Jenin.

 The Israeli military said it began preparations to demolish the homes of the two suspects in the village of Rummanah.
 Israel says the policy of demolishing homes of Palestinians who kill Israelis serves to deter would-be attackers, while rights groups say it amounts to collective punishment.